openqasm/openqasm/source/language/gates.rst

 and the variable parameters ``params`` can have any numeric type.

-The gate can be applied to any combination of qubit registers *of the same size*, as shown in the following example. which latter are *of the same size*, as shown in the following example.
+The gate can be applied to any combination of qubit registers *of the same size*, as shown in the following example.

 The quantum circuit given by